This offer is closed

 Performance and dividends

-The VCT has not been immune to these and fell by 28.9% in the year to December 2022 (NAV total return including dividends).
-Over the longer term, the VCT has delivered a NAV total return (including dividends) of 20.3% over five years and 136.3% over 10 years.
+The Unicorn AIM VCT has also been affected and fell by 10.2% in the three years to June 2025 (NAV total return including dividends).
+Over the longer term, the VCT has delivered a NAV total return (including dividends) of 10.8% over five years and 45.3% over 10 years (June 2025).
 Past performance is not a guide to the future.

 Note, we show VCT returns over a five-year period as a minimum, where possible.
 Where a VCT has followed the same investment strategy for longer, we also show returns over 10 years.